 - The purchaser consumed the spirituous liquor sold by the licensee.

 - The consumption of spirituous liquor was a proximate cause of injury, death, or property damage.

 Arkansas law prohibits an alcoholic beverage retailer from selling alcoholic beverages to a person who the retailer knows or reasonably should know is clearly intoxicated.

-Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.
+Everyone is responsible, not only for the result of his or her willful acts but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.
 The design, distribution, or marketing of firearms and ammunition is not exempt from the duty to use ordinary care and skill that is required by this section.
-The extent of liability in these cases is defined by the Title on Compensatory Relief.
+The extent of liability in these cases is defined by the Title of Compensatory Relief.

 In California, as of July 2022, every person must be certified with a state-approved California alcohol certification